ValerioS05/pj2Quizzer/README.md

 - The Normal and Hard mode requires more knowledge but are still open to whoever wants a bit more challenging questions
 #### User stories
 - As a quiz lover
-  - I would like a quiz easy to play and have some fun testing my knowledge
+  - I would like a quiz easy to play and have some fun testing my knowledge.
+  - I want to challenge myself with diffent levels
+  - I want to get the highest score
+    - Quizzer offer an easy and quick way to play a quiz game, and offers different difficulties.
 - Casual gamer
-  - I want to play a quiz game during my free time to have some fun and chill
+  - I want to play a quiz game during my free time to have some fun and chill.
+  - I want to quickly change the level Im in.
+    - Quizzer offer a quick quiz game easy to go through , in pages level we find a quit button the bring us back to home page to start again to play.
 - As a parent
   - I can introduce my child to education , with a quiz game that is entertaining and informative.
+  - I want a quiz that is easy for a kid to play and interactive.
+    - Quizzer offers easy question that are kid friendly and feedback images to help understand of what is going on during the quiz.
 ### Objective
 - The purpose of Quizzer is to offer an experience designed to challenge the user knowledge across three different difficulty levels.
 Doesn't matter if the user is a learner, a trivia seeker or a persone only looking for fun.
 Quizzer has it for everyone.